-The Insurance Corporation insures the timely payment of principal and interest on Systemwide Debt Securities.
+Pursuant to the Farm Credit Act, the Insurance Corporation insures the timely payment of principal and interest on Systemwide Debt Securities.
 The Insurance Corporation maintains the Insurance Fund for this purpose and for certain other purposes.
 In the event a Bank is unable to timely pay principal or interest on any insured debt obligation for which that Bank is primarily liable, the Insurance Corporation must expend amounts in the Insurance Fund to the extent available to insure the timely payment of principal and interest on the debt obligation.
-The provisions of the Farm Credit Act providing for joint and several liability of the Banks on the debt obligation cannot be invoked until the Insurance Fund is exhausted.
+The provisions of the Farm Credit Act also provide for joint and several liability of the Banks on the debt obligation, which cannot be invoked until the Insurance Fund is exhausted.
 However, because of other mandatory and discretionary uses of the Insurance Fund, there is no assurance that there will be sufficient funds to pay the principal or interest on the insured debt obligation.
 The insurance provided through use of the Insurance Fund is not an obligation of and is not a guarantee by the U.S. government.

 The System does not have a guaranteed line of credit from the U.S. Treasury or the Federal Reserve.
 However, the Insurance Corporation has an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation under certain limited circumstances.
 Under its existing statutory authority, the Insurance Corporation may use these funds to provide assistance to the System Banks in exigent market circumstances which threaten the Banks' ability to pay maturing debt obligations.
-The agreement provides for advances of up to \$10 billion and terminates on September 30, 2023, unless otherwise renewed.
+The agreement provides for advances of up to \$10 billion and will remain in full force and effect until terminated by either the Insurance Corporation or the Federal Financing Bank.
 The decision whether to seek funds from the Federal Financing Bank is in the discretion of the Insurance Corporation, and each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding would be available if needed by the System.